 Since the majority of our detoxification system is in our digestive tract, people with leaky gut often have a hard time detoxifying from normal exposures to toxins in our environment.
 Juicing helps this process along, especially on an empty stomach.

 People with a healthy gut and good detoxification system are able to easily process out the normal everyday toxins – toxins come from everything in our environment.
 But when our gut is leaky, we can’t process the toxins so they build up.
-It can be from something as sight as perfumes as you sit in church or a little bit of heavy metal in dust as it’s blown around on a windy day, or something as
+It can be from something as sight as perfumes as you sit in church or a little bit of heavy metal in dust as it’s blown around on a windy day, or something as intense as having metal fillings or accidental overexposure.

 These toxins build up in our gut, and can cause our gut to be leaky.
 This results in kind of a ‘chicken or the egg scenario’.